ngx-lottie/ngx-lottie/README.md

 ```

 ## Server side rendering

-> ⚠️ **Warning**: This works only if Ivy is NOT enabled!
-Ivy doesn't work with SSR right now and probably will be supported in Angular 10.

 By default, `lottie` will load your `json` file with animation data every time you create an animation.
 You may have some problems with the connection, so there may be some delay or even timeout.
 It's worth loading animation data only once and cache it on the client side, so every time you create an animation — the animation data will be retrieved from cache.